chentsulin/awesome-graphql/README.md

 * [LiveGQL](https://github.com/Billy-Bichon/LiveGQL) - GraphQL subscription client in Java.
 * [rdbms-to-graphql](https://github.com/ebridges/rdbms-to-graphql) - A Java CLI program that generates a GraphQL schema from a JDBC data source.
 * [Rejoiner](https://github.com/google/rejoiner) - Generates a GraphQL schema based on one or more gRPC microservices, or any other Protobuf source.
+* [graphql-spqr](https://github.com/leangen/graphql-spqr) - GraphQL SPQR aims to make it dead simple to add a GraphQL API to any Java project.
+It works by dynamically generating a GraphQL schema from Java code.

 <a name="lib-c" />